chibiboba/JS-120/aaaa Notes/Lesson 5 Notes.md

 The `static` keyword defines a property that belongs to the class, not the individual objects created from the class.
 It's useful for defining **class constants** like those provided in other languages.
 Note that we must qualify the constant name with the class name, e.g., `Square.UNUSED_SQUARE`, even if we reference it from somewhere in the class.

-As of this writing, the `static` keyword for defining class-level non-method properties is still a work in progress: it hasn't been finalized in the ECMAScript standard.
+> As of this writing, the `static` keyword for defining class-level non-method properties is still a work in progress: it hasn't been finalized in the ECMAScript standard.
 Most recent browsers and Node support it, but you may have some problems with older versions, and it is still subject to change.
 If you prefer to avoid it, you can rewrite the above code like this:

-oo_ttt.js

-Copy Code

 ```js
 class Square {